 Buying Futures With Leverage

 Dow Futures have built-in leverage, meaning that traders can use significantly less money to trade futures while receiving exponential returns or losses.
-This can allow traders to make substantially more money on price fluctuations in the market than they could by simply buying the stock outright.
+This can allow traders to make substantially more money on price fluctuations in the market than they could by simply buying a stock outright.

-If the market were to return to a level of 14,000, for instance, from the current 8,000, each Dow Futures contract would gain $60,000 in value (6,000 point rise x 10 leverage factor = $60,000).
+If the market were to return to a level of 14,000 from the current 8,000, for instance, each Dow Futures contract would gain $60,000 in value (6,000 point rise x 10 leverage factor = $60,000).
 It's worth noting that the opposite can also easily happen.
 If the market were to fall, the Dow Futures trader could lose huge sums of money.

 - Dow Futures are commodity trades, with set prices and dates for delivery in the future.

 - They allow investors to predict or speculate the future value of stocks prior to the opening bell.